As a parent, you will need no introduction as to how often baby clothes need to be washed.

 The makers of baby clothes know that everything they manufacture needs to stand up to a lot of wear and tear, so typically the materials chosen are less delicate and are able to stretch a bit here and there.

-However, if you are concerned about shrinking a particularly nice item or one which you a re looking to keep (perhaps in case a future sibling may wear it), then remember that it is heat which causes clothes to shrink.
+However, if you are concerned about shrinking a particularly nice item or one which you are looking to keep (perhaps in case a future sibling may wear it), then remember that it is heat that causes clothes to shrink.

 So for those extra special or delicate baby clothes, you can eliminate the risk of shrinkage by washing in cold water and then either air-drying, or using the lowest heat setting in a tumble dryer.